Why CUR-Based Cost Analysis Beats Cost Explorer

 Correlation with Security Findings

 Because we have resource-level cost data, Guardian Pro can answer questions like: "How much are we spending on resources with critical security findings?"
-This is the foundation of our Infrastructure Cost of Exposure (ICoE) analysis.
+This is the foundation of our cost exposure analysis.

 No API Rate Limits

 CUR files are delivered to S3 on a schedule.
-Guardian Pro's sync process pulls them into DynamoDB without competing for API rate limits.
+Guardian Pro's sync process ingests them without competing for API rate limits.
 This means consistent performance regardless of how many accounts you monitor.

 Full Historical Data

 CUR data persists in S3 indefinitely (subject to your retention policies).
-Guardian Pro maintains daily cost records in DynamoDB, enabling long-term trend analysis and forecasting.
+Guardian Pro maintains daily cost records, enabling long-term trend analysis and forecasting.

 Anomaly Detection